deepgram/web-next/content/blog/posts/meeting-analysis-platforms-automatic-speech-recognition-solutions/index.md

 ---
-title: "How Meeting Analysis Platforms Utilize ASR Solutions"
+title: How Meeting Analysis Platforms Utilize ASR Solutions
-description: "Meeting analysis platforms run on automatic speech recognition.
-Learn more about the benefits of these platforms and how ASR powers them."
+description: Meeting analysis platforms run on automatic speech recognition.
+  Learn more about the benefits of these platforms and how ASR powers them.
 date: 2022-08-01
 cover: https://res.cloudinary.com/deepgram/image/upload/v1661981428/blog/meeting-analysis-platforms-automatic-speech-recognition-solutions/how-meeting-analysisplatforms-utilize-asr-solution.png
 authors: